Updated May 22, 2023

 What Is a Residential Sale-Leaseback?

-A residential sale-leaseback program is a dual-part contractual agreement between the owner-lessee and buyer-lessor.
+A residential sale-leaseback program, also known as a rent-back agreement, is a dual-part contractual agreement between the owner-lessee and buyer-lessor.
 In the first stage of the contract, the homeowner sells the residential real estate asset to the buyer.
 From there, they enter into a follow-up contract to lease the property back from the buyer.

 In other words, the seller becomes the tenant, and the buyer, the landlord, in these types of real estate transactions.